Patagonia is full of incredible wildlife. From penguins and sea lions to elephant seals and whales. It’s amazing to visit Puerto Madryn with kids!

 Whales, Penguins and Elephant Seals on the Peninsula Valdes

-The star attraction of the area, however, and our main reason for wanting to visit Peninsula Valdez, are the endangered Southern Right Whales (ballena franca austral).
+The star attraction of the Peninsula Valdes, and our main reason for wanting to visit Peninsula Valdez, are the endangered Southern Right Whales (Ballena Franca austral).
 They can be found along the 400 km shoreline of the reserve from June to mid-December, making this migration period a perfect time to visit Puerto Madryn with kids.

 Even though this would be C’s third whale watching cruise, having seen a Blue whale in Iceland and Northern Right Whales and Belugas along Quebec’s Gaspe Peninsula he was still very excited for the trip.
 D was unsure as our tour boat set off from Puerto Piramides but was very enthusiastic when we spotted the first mom and baby whale tandem only 20 min from shore.

-Tip: At certain times the whales are visible from shore.
-Be sure to check out with the tourism agency in town to find out if this is happening.
+Pro-Tip: At certain times the whales are visible from shore.
+Be sure to check out with the tourism agency in town to find out if this is happening during your visit.

-After our morning whale watching cruise, we were off to see another area of Peninsula Valdes, Punta Cantor and Caleta Valdes.
+After our morning whale-watching cruise in Puerto Piramides, we were off to see another area of Peninsula Valdes, Punta Cantor, and Caleta Valdes.
 The main reason for stopping is to go to the lookout to observe the Elephant seals that line the beach.

-Tip: This is a well-known area for spotting orcas during the Elephant seal birthing season.
+Pro-Tip: Punta Cantor is a well-known area for spotting Orcas during the Elephant seal birthing season.

-Next, as part of the day trip to Peninsula Valdez, we drove around the reserve trying to spot some of the terrestrial animals for which the area is known.
+Next, as part of the day trip to Peninsula Valdez, we drove around the reserve trying to spot some of the terrestrial animals for which the Peninsula Valdes is known.
 The first animal we saw was a mara and C excitedly checked it off on his field guide.
-All in all, we saw horses, Patagonia hare, guanacos, many birds and even a tarantula.
+All in all, we saw horses, Patagonia hare, guanacos, many birds, and even a tarantula.